 Da Cove is located on Monsarrat Avenue, just 5-minutes drive from Waikiki.
 There's a small three block stretch of Monsarrat Avenue that's filled with fun restaurants/cafes, and shopping (and even exercise classes and acupuncture).

-We’ll post a walking neighborhood guide to Monsarrat Avenue soon!
-In the meantime, also visit Diamond Head Market and Grill, Pioneer Saloon, Monsarrat Shave Ice, Bogarts Cafe, and Banan while you’re exploring Monsarrat Avenue.
+We'll post a walking neighborhood guide to Monsarrat Avenue soon!
+In the meantime, also visit Diamond Head Market and Grill (especially for dessert), Pioneer Saloon, Monsarrat Shave Ice, Bogarts Cafe, and Banan while you're exploring Monsarrat Avenue.

 What Makes da Cove Health Bar Special